Things To Do

 It's all aboard...for fun train rides around New England.
 See the fall foliage, climb a mountain, enjoy a gourmet dinner or get the Christmas spirit.
 You'll see spectacular scenery along the way.

 Take a stroll, hike for miles, climb a mountain — New England is filled with incredible walking and hiking experiences along countless scenic routes.
-Climb Cadillac Mountain to see the first place where the sun rises on the USA, meander past historic mansions on Newport, Rhode Island's Cliff Walk, or experience Vermont's Long Trail in the peak of autumn foliage season.
+Climb Cadillac Mountain to see the first place where the sun rises on the USA, or meander past historic mansions on Newport, Rhode Island's Cliff Walk.

 For a memory of a lifetime, be sure to go on a New England whale watch.
 If you are lucky, you might see humpback whales jumping and feeding alongside your boat!